xplosionmind/tommi.space/content/notes/public/Importing workflow.md

 The cleanest way to move files from an <u>Android to a MacOS</u> device is by using [<abbr title='Android Debug Bridge'>ADB</abbr>](http://developer.android.com/tools/help/adb.html).

 1. Connect the phone to the computer;
-1. Open the terminal and move to the `platform-tools` folder (I keep in `Documents`): `cd Documents/platform-tools`;
-1. Check if the two devices are connected correctly by running `./adb devices`;
+1. Check if the two devices are connected correctly by running `adb devices`;
-1. Navigate in the phone directories `./adb shell`, `ls -al`;
+1. Navigate in the phone directories `adb shell`, `ls -al`;
-1. once the path of the directories which contain the content that has to be copied on the computer has been noted, execute `./adb pull /path/in/phone /destination/path/on/computer`;
+1. once the path of the directories which contain the content that has to be copied on the computer has been noted, execute `adb pull /path/in/phone /destination/path/on/computer`;
 6. Done.
 This is how simple, neat, fast, and powerful this process is.

 <br>